 It also halts their creative forward energy.
 You probably don’t do this intentionally, you are just trying to get the behavior driving you crazy to stop.
 That makes sense.
 Yet, feeling shame and ‘I’m not OK’ is the message they seem to internalize, so they resist it.
 Their very life force protects against this unconscious message you are both directly and inadvertently sending them.

 So how do you start seeing through the MEET lens which stops giving them change energy?
-What supports you in validating their emotions and stopping unilaterally deciding and communicating that you know better than them about them?
+What supports you in validating their emotions and stopping you deciding and communicating that you know better than them about them?
 The key is a practice to stop your own flipped lid reaction so you can help them co-regulate: you build an anchor.

 This anchoring practice is straightforward, but can be challenging to use as our fight flight freeze/please is ingrained.

-Step 1) in a non-intense, non lid flipped time, build an anchor to an embodied sense of safety.
+Step 1) In a non-intense, non lid flipped time, build an anchor to an embodied sense of safety.
 To do this, imagine yourself during a time of wonderful peace.
 Maybe you are sitting in the sun or walking and hearing birds or cosy warm in bed before sleep.
 What do feel as you relax and experience a sense of well-being?
 Is there a color you associate with it or a texture?
 Is there a visual like a warm inviting light or a cosy blanket?
-Is there a gesture like a hand on your heart to remind you of this deep feeling of well-being?
+Is there a gesture like a hand on your heart to remind you of this deep feeling of well-being and safety?

 This is your anchor.
 You can call up this sense of safety and well-being any time.